Commuters push Orange Line train to free trapped woman

-BOSTON (WHDH) - Commuters in Boston teamed up to help free a woman whose leg was trapped between an Orange Line train and a platform on Friday night, officials said.
+BOSTON (WHDH) - BOSTON (WHDH) – Commuters in Boston teamed up to help free a woman whose leg became trapped between an Orange Line train and a platform on Friday night, officials said.

-The 45-year-old woman got stuck after she slipped and one leg became wedged in the gap as she exited the train at the Mass.
-Ave. station shortly after 5:30 p.m.
+The 45-year-old victim told police she slipped as she was getting off a train at the Mass Ave.
+Station at about 5:30 p.m., causing one of her legs to get wedged in the gap between the train and the platform.

-The woman told police that passengers pushing to exit the train caused her leg to become further lodged in the gap.
+She also told officers that other passengers pushing to get off the train pushed her leg farther into the gap.

-Surveillance video showed several people lined up alongside the train, rocking it back and forth until the woman was freed.
+Surveillance video captured the moment several people rocked the train back and forth until she was free.

 Transit police say the woman suffered a “serious” laceration to her left thigh.